X-23

 Laura Kinney (designation X-23) is a superheroine appearing in American comic books published by Marvel Comics, commonly in association with Wolverine, whose codename she has also used, and the X-Men.
 The character was created by writer Craig Kyle for the X-Men: Evolution television series in 2003, before debuting in the NYX comic series in 2004.
-Since then she has headlined two six-issue miniseries written by Kyle and Christopher Yost, the X-23 (2010) one-shot and the 2010 X-23 (vol. 3) ongoing series written by Marjorie Liu, the 2015 All-New Wolverine ongoing series by writer Tom Taylor, and the 2018 X-23 (vol. 4) ongoing series by writer Mariko Tamaki.
-Since December 2024, she has headlined the ongoing series Laura Kinney: Wolverine by writer Erica Schultz.
+Since then she has headlined two six-issue miniseries written by Kyle and Christopher Yost, the X-23 (2010) one-shot and the 2010 X-23 (vol. 3) ongoing series written by Marjorie Liu, the 2015 All-New Wolverine ongoing series by writer Tom Taylor, the 2018 X-23 (vol. 4) ongoing series by writer Mariko Tamaki, and the 2024 Laura Kinney: Wolverine ongoing series by writer Erica Schultz.
+Starting in February 2026, Laura and her sister Gabby headline the ongoing series Generation X-23 by writer Jody Houser.
 Laura has also appeared in several team books such as Avengers Academy, New X-Men (vol. 2), X-Force (vol. 3 & 6), X-Men Red (vol. 1), X-Men (vol. 6), and NYX (vol. 2).
 The character also appears in other media from Marvel Entertainment.

 Laura was apparently the clone and later the adoptive daughter of Wolverine, created to be the perfect killing machine.
 For years, she proved herself a capable assassin working for an organization called the Facility.
 A series of tragedies eventually led her to Wolverine and the X-Men.
 She attended school at the X-Mansion, and eventually became a member of X-Force.
 It is revealed later that she is not a clone, but the biological daughter of Wolverine.
 Like her father, Laura has a regenerative healing factor and enhanced senses, speed, and reflexes.
 She also has retractable adamantium-coated bone claws in her hands and feet.
 In 2015, the character succeeded her father in adopting the name and costume of Wolverine in the series All-New Wolverine.
 During the Krakoan Age, a duplicate of Laura is created via the mutant resurrection protocols after she is presumed dead.
 However, the original Laura is later discovered to be alive, leading to both versions coexisting – the original assumes the Talon codename and joins the X-Men, while the duplicate continues to use the Wolverine codename and joins X-Force.
 Talon then died during the Fall of X storyline.

 Laura Kinney has been described as one of Marvel's most notable and powerful female heroes.
 In addition to comics, the character has appeared in various media, including animated film and TV series and video games.
 Dafne Keen portrayed the character in the film Logan (2017) and the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024).